elynnlee/bright-bot/README.md

 bright-bot
 ==========

 A purely educational game designed to improve students' understanding of recursion.
-Based on themes from Light-Bot, but with
+Based on themes from Light-Bot, but with a special focus on recursion.